sashakid/ios-guide/README.md

 Unsatisfiable layouts occur when the system cannot find a valid solution for the current set of constraints.
 Two or more required constraints conflict, because they cannot all be true at the same time.
 When the system detects a unsatisfiable layout at runtime, it performs the following steps:

 1. Auto Layout identifies the set of conflicting constraints.
 2. It breaks one of the conflicting constraints and checks the layout.
 The system continues to break constraints until it finds a valid layout.
 3. Auto Layout logs information about the conflict and the broken constraints to the console.

 As soon as you know about the error, the solution is typically very straightforward.
 Either remove one of the constraints, or change it to an optional constraint.

 Ambiguous layouts occur when the system of constraints has two or more valid solutions.
 There are two main causes:

-1. The layout needs additional constraints to uniquely specify the position and loca-tion of every view.
+1. The layout needs additional constraints to uniquely specify the position and location of every view.
 After you determine which views are ambiguous, just add constraints to uniquely specify both the view’s position and its size.
-2. The layout has conflicting optional constraints with the same priority, and the sys-tem does not know which constraint it should break.
+2. The layout has conflicting optional constraints with the same priority, and the system does not know which constraint it should break.

 Here, you need to tell the system which constraint it should break, by changing the priorities so that they are no longer equal.
 The system breaks the constraint having the lowest priority first.
 When an ambiguous layout occurs at runtime, Auto Layout chooses one of the possible solutions to use.
 This means the layout may or may not appear as you expect.
 Furthermore, there are no warnings written to the console, and there is no way to set a breakpoint for ambiguous layouts.
 There are a few methods you can call to help identify ambiguous layouts.
-All of the-se methods should be used only for debugging.
+All of these methods should be used only for debugging.
 Set a breakpoint somewhere where you can access the view hierarchy, and then call one of the following methods from the console:

 `hasAmbiguousLayout` Available for both iOS and OS X. Call this method on a misplaced view.
 It returns YES if the view’s frame is ambiguous.
 Otherwise, it returns NO.

 `exerciseAmbiguityInLayout` Available for both iOS and OS X. Call this method on a view with ambiguous layout.
 This will toggle the system between the possible valid solutions.

 `constraintsAffectingLayoutForAxis:` Available for iOS.
 Call this method on a view.
 It returns an array of all the constraints affecting that view along the specified axis.

 `constraintsAffectingLayoutForOrientation` Available for OS X. Call this method on a view.
 It returns an array of all the con-straints affecting that view along the specified orientation.

 `_autolayoutTrace` Available as a private method in iOS.
 Call this method on a view.
 It returns a string with diagnostic information about the entire view hierarchy containing that view.
 Ambiguous views are labeled, and so are views that have translatesAutoresizingMaskIntoConstraints set to YES.

 Four of these are the Final size classes:

 1. Compact-Compact
 2. Compact-Regular
 3. Regular-Compact
 4. Regular-Regular

 Base size classes:

 5. Compact-Any
 6. Regular-Any
 7. Any-Compact